LLNL/radiuss-ci/docs/sphinx/ci.rst

 GitLab CI Guide
 ===============

-This section documents use of GitLab CI for various projects under the RADIUSS scope.
+This section documents the use of GitLab CI for various projects under the RADIUSS scope.
 All RADIUSS projects are hosted on GitHub.
 Their repositories are mirrored at LLNL using a self-managed GitLab instance to test the software on Livermore Computing (LC) machines.

-The figure illustrates the parallel CI/CD operations.
-Pull requests (PRs) and software releases trigger CI in the Cloud and at LLNL.
+The figure illustrates the dual CI/CD operations: Pull requests (PRs) and software releases trigger CI both in the Cloud and at LLNL.

 .. figure images/DevOpsCycle.png
    :scale: 40 %